Part One – Finding the Way Back Home – A Healing Circle

 Over the past two years Dennis has been quietly developing a unique concept in aboriginal youth mentoring which is aptly titled “Finding the Way Back Home…a Healing Circle”.
 The healing circle involves a seven day interactive program of workshops and events designed to return to aboriginal youth what had been so callously stolen from them over countless generations of European colonialism, Residential schools, institutional racism and the forced imposition of an alien cultural and religious paradigm.
 In essence we are talking about a return of the aboriginal youth’s sense of cultural pride and self-worth.
 This daunting task can be achieved to some degree by re-introducing, reconnecting and re-grounding native youth in those elements and characteristics that constitute ‘being aboriginal’, i.e., their native language, the ancient wisdom and traditional ways of their ancestors, their community-centred societies, their Earth-reverent spirituality and quantum-based understanding of the cosmos.
 The workshops also focus on connection to the land, the wealth of knowledge and wisdom held by the aging and disappearing elder community, their dances, music and the ancient art of humour and story-telling.
 It is through a return to the aboriginal youth’s cultural and spiritual foundation that some may in deed ‘find their way back home’.

 (Note: This program is specifically targeted at high-risk aboriginal youth in Canada’s prison system and First Nations, Inuit and Metis communities.
 It requires a two-week on-location commitment from Dennis and other stakeholders.
 In addition, the initiative will require weeks, if not months of preparation before Dennis even arrives at the prison facility or native community.
 After this initial proposal is forwarded, lines of communication will need to be established between Dennis and the band councils, the elders, prison administrators, etc. A suitable location needs to be scouted out.
 Transportation, accommodation and meals…all of these elements need to be pre-arranged before hand.
 Dennis also has a number of severe food allergies which must be addressed.
 The selection process of the high-risk youth will require the most attention…a psychological profile of youths who qualify for the program needs to be conducted.
 Parents, guardians and case-workers need to be brought into the process.
 Even after the healing circle workshops and closing ceremonies are completed the focus then needs to shift to the long-term follow-up before Dennis leaves the site.
-Many of these points will be touched on throughout the following proposal).
+Many of these points will be touched on throughout the following document which provides a detailed analysis of the healing circle program and its many related aspects).

 One of the essential ingredients in the workshops is the involvement of local elders (perhaps four, five or six, both male and female) who are knowledgable and well-grounded in the regional dialect, spirituality, values and the traditional ways, and who are familiar with (and preferably related to) the high-risk aboriginal youths who are participating in the healing circle.
 The native elders can bring a sense of cultural authenticity and symbolism to the circle…they can offer opening and closing prayers, conduct cleansing and smudging ceremonies, drum along to Dennis’ songs, answer questions and in some cases, when necessary, chaperone troubled youths who are having a rough time focusing on the workshops.